ArjunwadkarAjay/Emotion-Based-music-player-and-a-band-to-play-with-face-/README.md

 Today, people sit in front of the screen for long hours.During this there is almost no movement of face and the eyes.

 So , in this project I have added a part Play Band where by few actions like closing one eye,closing both eyes, moving the face to right,left,top,etc and play music tone of drumroll,Triangles,Cymbals,etc...

+For executing the project run the main.py file.